 Similarly to the two previous dashboards shared above, this template was created to see the performance of your YouTube channel at a glance.

 Yes, email marketing is still not dead

 While most affiliate marketers earn their commissions with websites and blogs or selling directly to their own clients, some also promote their engaging content and offers through email campaigns.
 Email campaigns and newsletters are not spam but a tool for marketing and building relationships.
 Why?
 Because we all live in our inbox.

 Previously, we’ve published an article on how to launch your first email campaign as an affiliate: from setting up a goal to tracking your performance.
 With this Mailchimp performance template, you’ll get a comprehensive review of your email campaign performance.
 By checking and optimizing these KPIs can dramatically increase your open and conversion rates.

 This Mailchimp template provides a high-level overview of your affiliate campaign performance.
 Open and click rates, conversion funnel, campaign details—everything you need in one place.

 All-in-one affiliate dashboard

 Most affiliate programs will provide you with the basic statistics for your affiliate sales tracking.
-For example, by joining our Supermetrics affiliate program you’ll get access to your personal affiliate area where you can find general statistics and graphs, traffic log, custom tracking links, and training materials
+For example, by joining our Supermetrics partner program you’ll get access to your personal partner area where you can find general statistics and graphs, traffic log, custom tracking links, and training materials

 However, sometimes you just need to have it all in one place.
 This all-in-one affiliate dashboard is simply an overview of your website performance.
 It won’t give you in-depth metrics but rather a summary of your work.
 With the help of such a dashboard, you can easily compare what channel is performing better, for example, paid vs. organic.
 Then, you may choose a template from that category for a more in-depth analysis.